 Fish are a part of the American experience and the country is blessed with a vast number of them that vary by place, not too unlike the people that try to catch them, from Maine to California.
-Here’s a look at a few of the favorite catches.
+Here’s a look at a few of the favorite catches by region.

 It’s a fish of the surf, a great prize of the Atlantic Coast.
 The striped bass is a hard-battling fish that grows to immense size.
 This fish lives at sea in near-coastal waters and migrates inland to spawn in fresh water in the spring of the year.